 I keep a spray bottle of white vinegar, and apple cider vinegar.
 I also keep oil, veg oil or mineral oil for their ears.
 I clean their ears out softly every day with a piece of cloth and oil.
-Then I spray their ears with the white vinegar if they are having ear problems, such as my cocker spaniel.
-If they are having much problem with yeast infections in the ears, I give them yogurt twice a week.
-IF there is a bad yeast infection, I put monostat 7 in the ear once a day for seven days.
+Then I spray their ears with the white vinegar if they are having ear problems, such as my Cocker Spaniel.
+If they are having much of a problem with yeast infections in the ears, I give them yogurt twice a week.
+If there is a bad yeast infection, I put Monostat 7 in the ear once a day for seven days.

-The apple cider or white vinegar works on hot spots as an antibacterial agent, as does listerene mouth wash.
+The apple cider or white vinegar also work on hot spots as an antibacterial agent, as does Listerine mouthwash.

-Skin so soft water spray in a bottle for insect sprays on the coat.
+Use Skin so Soft and water in a spray bottle for insect on the coat.
 I like to make sure what they use I would use on my own self.

-Bitter apple can be put on hot spots to keep them from chewing, but better to put vinegar on there first or triple antibiotic to treat the spot.
+Bitter apple can be put on hot spots to keep them from chewing, but it is better to put vinegar on there first or triple antibiotic to treat the spot.

 Feed the dog yogurt about 4 times a week if it is having allergy problems or flea sensitivity.